Augmented and virtual reality in London

-Here are five ways that virtual reality (VR) and augmented reality (AR) are shaping the future:
+Here are five reasons why augmented reality (AR) and virtual reality (VR) in London are shaping the future:

 1. Excellent investment opportunities